Space-Saver-Bookings/Space-Saver-Docs/README.md

 ##### User information and invitation

 -   All users have access to view other users in the respective spaces they joined and rooms they're booked in.
 -   Non-Admin users are only allowed to invite other users to a room.
-NOTE: what about spaces?
-See trello update.

 ##### User management